Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and

 \subsection{New "Concept" Feature Discovery}

 Extract high frequency words from sentences that cannot be parsed, and define all the words that have appeared before or after the high-frequency words as a new concept.
-For example, we have three phrases, "love movie", "comedy movie", "costume movie", we find that these three words, "love", "comedy" and "costume", form a phrase at the same position with the same word "movie", then the module will guess that these words belong to the same concept.
+For example, we have three phrases, "love movie", "comedy movie", "costume movie", we find that these three words, "love", "comedy" and "costume", form a phrase at the same position with the same word "movie", then the module will take these words as the sub-concepts of the same parent concept.